FredCoen/socket_vault/README.md

 ## How It Works

 1. **Intent Creation:** `deposit` on SpokePoolWrapper creates an intent.
-2. **Intent Detection:** RouterGateway forwards the intent to solvers.
+2. **Intent Detection:** RouterGateway forwards the intent to fillers.
-3. **Liquidity Provision:** Solvers call the vault to fill the intent.
+3. **Liquidity Provision:** FIllers call the vault to fill the intent.
 4. **Intent Execution:** Vault approves tokens and calls `fillRelay` via the Executor contract on Across SpokePool.
 5. **Completion:** Recipient receives funds; settlement returns funds to the vault.